top of page

 The Body: Descent, Transformation, and Inner Fire

-The body: vulnerable, weathered, sensual, and marked by time, is at the heart of my work.
-Not merely as an object to be depicted, but as a place where memory resides, where lineage leaves its mark, and where meaning emerges before it can be labeled.
+The body, vulnerable, weathered, sensual, and marked by time, is at the heart of my work.
+Not merely as an object to be depicted, but as a place where memory resides, where lineage leaves its mark, and where meaning often emerges before it can be named.
+In my fiction, as in my visual work, the body is never passive.
+It remembers, resists, desires, suffers, betrays, reveals.
+It carries the hidden life of a character before that character can understand herself.

 Living with Ankylosing Spondylitis has placed me in a long, uneven dialogue with pain.
-What initially was an unwelcome disruption gradually became a symbolic descent—a slow-burning fire that eroded old ambitions and revealed something stranger, more inward.
-My illness did not grant me wisdom, but it shifted my focus.
-It taught me how to wait, how to notice, how to draw from a deeper, older well.
+What began as an unwelcome disruption gradually became a kind of descent: a slow-burning fire that eroded old ambitions and revealed something stranger, more inward.
+Illness did not grant me wisdom, and I distrust any simple romance of suffering.
+But it changed the scale of my attention.
+It taught me to wait, to listen, to notice the pressure beneath the visible surface, and to draw from a deeper, older well.

 My writing emerged slowly, after illness and a lifetime of creating images.
-It started as notes on the edges of sketchbooks, then expanded into letters, essays, and small invocations.
-Writing became a way to make sense when form was not enough, a means of carrying what could no longer be painted.
+It began as notes in the margins of sketchbooks, then widened into scenes, fragments, voices, and imagined lives.
+Writing became another way of drawing: not the surface of the body, but its pressure, its hauntings, its buried architecture.
+It gave me a way to carry what could no longer be painted.

+Other fiction moves deeper into ancestral memory, historical trauma, and the uncanny.
+In Her Blood the River Flows is a novel about inheritance, art, visionary experience, and the strange edges of family memory.
 Beauty & Terror Inhabits Breath is a cycle of interconnected stories shaped by the Novi Sad Razzia, the 1942 massacre along the frozen Danube.
-The pieces are written in fragments that move between horror, witness, and remembrance, each one carrying a trace of what history could not hold.
+These works move through horror, witness, and remembrance, carrying traces of what history could not hold.

 martinbe_87044_httpss.mj.runRkdNOZO_Od4_httpss.mj.runch_Yv4gX_fcffd966-1102-4f9d-8eaa-c106